lilliputten/lilliputten.github.io-v2/public/site/About.md

 __Name:__ Igor.

 __Location:__ Worldwide.
-Now (for Winter 2023) I'm in Thailand, but ready to move almost everywhere.
+Now (for the Winter of 2023) I'm in Thailand, but ready to move almost everywhere.

 __Birth date:__ 1974.